African trypanosomiasis: Epidemiology

 In 2010, it caused around 9,000 deaths, down from 34,000 in 1990.
 As of 2000, the disability-adjusted life-years (9 to 10 years) lost due to sleeping sickness are 2.0 million.
 From 2010 to 2014, there was an estimated 55 million people at risk for gambiense African Trypanosomiasis and over 6 million people at risk for rhodesiense African trypanosomiasis.
-In 2014, the World Health Organization reported 3,797 cases of Human African Trypanosomiasis when the predicted number of cases were to be 5,000.
-The number of total reported cases in 2014 is an 86% reduction to the total number of cases reported in 2000.
+In 2014, the World Health Organization reported 3,797 cases of Human African Trypanosomiasis when the predicted number of cases was to be 5,000.
+The number of total reported cases in 2014 is an 86% reduction from the total number of cases reported in 2000.

-The disease has been recorded as occurring in 37 countries, all in sub-Saharan Africa.
-It occurs regularly in southeast Uganda and western Kenya, and killed more than 48,000 Africans in 2008.
+The disease has been recorded in 37 countries, all in sub-Saharan Africa.
 The Democratic Republic of the Congo is the most affected country in the world, accounting for 75% of the Trypanosoma brucei gambiense cases.
-The population at risk being about 69 million with one third of this number being at a 'very high' to 'moderate' risk and the remaining two thirds at a 'low' to 'very low' risk.
-The number of people being affected by the disease has declined.
-At this rate, sleeping sickness elimination is a possibility.
-The World Health Organization plans to eradicate sleeping sickness by 2030.
+In 2009, the population at risk was estimated at about 69 million, with one-third of this number being at a 'very high' to 'moderate' risk and the remaining two-thirds at a 'low' to 'very low' risk.
+Since then, the number of people being affected by the disease has continued to decline, with fewer than 1000 cases per year reported from 2018 onwards.
+Against this backdrop, sleeping sickness elimination is considered a real possibility, with the World Health Organization targeting the elimination of the transmission of the gambiese form by 2030.
+New treatments, such as single-dose acoziborole, will be critical for elimination.